znelson/CoreZen/README.md

 A macOS Cocoa framework made up of useful bits of code from my side projects.

+Written by [Zach Nelson](https://github.com/znelson).
+See the LICENSE file for license info (it's the MIT license).

 ## Getting Started

 ### FMDB.framework Dependency